commonknowledge/join/readme.md

 ### Running the whole system as a WordPress site

-- Ensure you have a recent node >= v12, yarn, composer and docker installed.
+- Ensure you have a recent Node.js >= v12, Yarn, Composer and Docker installed.

 - Install dependencies